bclittleua/discobots/README.md

-## resources
+## getting started
+1. start with bare_bones
+2. easy to combine these principals once you get the hang of it

-Feeling lost?
+3. Feeling lost?
 Start here: https://discordpy.readthedocs.io/en/stable/index.html